 Roth conversions only pay off if the money stays invested for a long time.
 If you convert now but need to withdraw in a few years, you're paying a tax premium without reaping the full benefit.

-Investors in their early 60s sometimes convert large sums thinking it's a must-do, only to need the funds at 65 for healthcare or travel.
+I've seen investors in their early 60s convert large sums thinking it's a must-do, only to need the funds at 65 for healthcare or travel.
 If you're using the money soon, why take a tax hit now?

 When to pause

-You're converting and then using the Roth to spend in early retirement.
+- You're converting and then spending the Roth in early retirement.

-Better option: Stick to taxable or traditional withdrawals for near-term needs.
+**Better option:** Use taxable or traditional withdrawals for near-term needs.

 Scenario #3: You're Already in a Low Tax Bracket in Retirement